-• Currently, journal entry review is not documented.
-We recommend journal entries be reviewed monthly and signed off on by the Director of Finance.
+Currently, journal entry review is not documented.
+We recommend that journal entry review be documented monthly and signed off on by the Director of Finance.
 Journal entries made by the Director of Finance should be reviewed by the City Manager or other designated person.